exploratum/image_repo_be/README.md

 ## Current features
 - getting list of all images in storage
-- upload new images
+- upload new images (one at a time)
-- delete existing ones
+- delete existing ones (possiblity to delete in bulk)

 ##  future features
 - bulk upload and download
-- bulk delete
-- mechanism to ensure that image database on the server is synchronized with actual images in AWS S3
+- mechanism to ensure that image database on the server is synchronized with actual images in AWS S3 storage
 - Multiuser management with private/public images

 The back end is hosted in Heroku at the following URL:
 - https://image-repository-be.herokuapp.com/

-This project is a pure back end project.
+This project is a pure back end project tested with Postman.
 However there is also a front end project currently under construction that will be making use of this API.
 It can be found at the following url:
 - https://github.com/exploratum/image_repo

 # REST API

-## POST: new user registration (Note that only an admin can create a new user)
+## POST: new user registration (protected route)
 - /users/register
 ### required fields:
 - email